(Updated 5th January 2021 with support for Lockdown 3.0)

 Similarly additional help for Self Assessment tax bills have also been announced.
 There is an option for all tax due in January 2021 (including the deferred July 2020 payment on account) to be be paid in 12 monthly instalments to January 2022.
-You will need to apply for this, we await further details on how and where to apply.
+Details have now been announced:

 VAT Reduction for Hospitality